reasonwithoutrestraint/site/_posts/Original/Ethics/My Position/2019-06-19-Substantive Morality.md

 	- Discrimination: Legal in some circumstances

 ## Types of moral arguments

+1. Reflective Equilibrium - Consistency and Intuitiveness
+2. Linguistic - what we mean with ethical terms
+3. Common commitments - rationality, universalization (e.g. from Kant)

 To argue that a particular act X is wrong/right in a particular circumstance C, there are a few possible arguments: